Apostle to the Apostles

 The female companions of Jesus are cited on only seven occasions.
 In 6 of these MM is the first woman named.
 The 7th list puts Jesus’ mother first.
 This was the list of the group of women including MM and Jesus’ mother and sisters who are named in the Gospel of John as being at the foot of the cross.
 If MM did write or contribute to this Gospel, (see below) it would have been natural for her to put her mother-in-law first.
 (Quote from p.
 184 The Grail Enigma).

-Bishop Spong asks three relevant questions (see the Grail Enigma):
+Bishop Spong asks three relevant questions (see Gardner, The Grail Enigma):

-A great wrong was done to Mary Magdalene and to Jesus by the Catholic Church in the fourth century which moved heaven and earth to wipe out all trace of her marriage to Jesus and the existence of their children and, indeed, his survival after the crucifixion in order to establish and maintain the belief that he was the Son of God, immaculately conceived by Mary, his virgin mother and the Holy Ghost.
+A great wrong was done to Mary Magdalene and to Jesus by the Catholic Church in the fourth century which moved heaven and earth to wipe out all trace of her marriage to Jesus and the existence of their children in order to establish and maintain the belief that he was the Son of God, immaculately conceived by Mary, his virgin mother and the Holy Ghost.

 5. How is the close relationship of Jesus and Mary and Mary’s role as an Apostle revealed in the Gnostic Gospels found at Nag Hammadi?